heiswayi/heiswayi.nrird.com/_posts/2015/2015-08-17-encryption-decryption-in-php.md

 {:.warning}
 **UPDATE:** `mcrypt` library was DEPRECATED in PHP 7.1.0, and REMOVED in PHP 7.2.0.
 Alternative to this library is to use [Sodium](https://www.php.net/manual/en/book.sodium.php) (available as of PHP 7.2.0) or [OpenSSL](https://www.php.net/manual/en/book.openssl.php).

-Following PHP snippets are the encryption and decryption function that I used the most to encrypt and decrypt the data.
-These encryption and decryption function are written based on [mcrypt_encrypt](https://www.php.net/manual/en/function.mcrypt-encrypt.php) and [mcrypt_decrypt](https://www.php.net/manual/en/function.mcrypt-decrypt.php) respectively.
+These code snippets are the encryption and decryption function that I used the most when I need to encrypt/decrypt any sensitive data.
+These PHP functions are written based on  [mcrypt_encrypt](https://www.php.net/manual/en/function.mcrypt-encrypt.php) and [mcrypt_decrypt](https://www.php.net/manual/en/function.mcrypt-decrypt.php) respectively.

 ### Encryption